zer0def/nginxinc-kubernetes-ingress/docs-web/installation/building-ingress-controller-image.md

       As a result, the image **myregistry.example.com/nginx-plus-ingress:1.11.3** is built.
 Note that the tag `1.11.3` comes from the `VERSION` variable, defined in the Makefile.

+      **Note**: In the event of a patch version of NGINX Plus being [released](/nginx/releases/), make sure to rebuild your image to get the latest version.
+If your system is caching the Docker layers and not updating the packages, add `DOCKER_BUILD_OPTIONS="--no-cache"` to the `make` command.

 1. Push the image:
     ```
     $ make push PREFIX=myregistry.example.com/nginx-ingress